Canon SX730 vs Sony HX90V

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony HX90V is notably smaller (16 percent) than the Canon SX730.
 Moreover, the HX90V is markedly lighter (18 percent) than the SX730.
 In this context, it is worth noting that neither the SX730 nor the HX90V are weather-sealed.

 Concerning battery life, the SX730 gets 250 shots out of its NB-13L battery, while the HX90V can take 360 images on a single charge of its NP-BX1 power pack.
-The power pack in the HX90V can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.